Nreed18/JSON_CHANGER/README.md

 pip install -r requirements.txt
 ```

+This will install [SACAD](https://github.com/desbma/sacad) for album art search.

 2. Set environment variables (adjust as needed):

 - `PD_ROUTING_KEY` – PagerDuty routing key used by `latency_monitor.py` when it sends alerts.